riccardogar/website/README.md

 ## How to View the Site

-You can view the site by visiting the following link:[here](https://website-riccardogarutti.netlify.app/)
+You can view the site by visiting the following link: [here](https://website-riccardogarutti.netlify.app/)

 ## Project Description